-If you plan to visit Japan’s most picturesque train line, the Tadami Line, you will most likely have a brief stop somewhere near Nanukamachi-dōri Street.
-The street that isn’t far from Tadami Line’s starting point, Aizu-Wakamatsu Station, is great for a break before or after exploring Aizu’s stunning nature.
-In addition to the tasty food, the street has a couple of shops perfect for getting souvenirs for your families and friends.
+If you plan to visit Japan’s most picturesque train line, the Tadami Line, you will most likely take a brief stop somewhere near Nanukamachi-dōri Street.
+The street that isn’t far from Tadami Line’s starting point, Aizu-Wakamatsu Station, is deal for a break before or after exploring Aizu’s stunning nature.
+In addition to the tasty food, the street has a couple of shops perfect for purchasing souvenirs for your family and friends.
+Nanukamachi is also a great spot if you are wondering what to do near Tsuruga Castle.

 Where to Shop for Souvenirs on Nanukamachi-dōri Street